PoliticalGraveyard.com

 Diamond, T. E. See Tobias Ellsworth Diamond

 Diamond, Tobias Ellsworth (b.
 1876) — also known as Tobias E. Diamond; T. E. Diamond — of Sheldon, O'Brien County, Iowa.
-Born in Tilsit, Prussia (now Sovetsk, Russia), March 18, 1876.
-Son of Hyman Diamond and Lena (Epstein) Diamond.
+Born in Tilsit, East Prussia (now Sovetsk, Kaliningrad Oblast), March 18, 1876.
 Democrat.
-Naturalized U.S. citizen; lawyer; delegate to Democratic National Convention from Iowa, 1928, 1932, 1940; delegate to Iowa convention to ratify 21st amendment from O'Brien County, 1933; U.S. Attorney for the Northern District of Iowa, 1940-52.
+Naturalized U.S. citizen; lawyer; delegate to Democratic National Convention from Iowa, 1928 (member, Credentials Committee), 1932, 1940; delegate to Iowa convention to ratify 21st amendment from O'Brien County, 1933; U.S. Attorney for the Northern District of Iowa, 1940-52.
 Member, Freemasons; Scottish Rite Masons; Shriners; Kiwanis.
 Burial location unknown.

-Relatives: Married, November 12, 1907, to Maude Elizabeth Peck.
+Relatives: Son of Hyman Diamond and Lena (Epstein) Diamond; married, November 12, 1907, to Maude Elizabeth Peck.

 Diamond, William — of Palm Beach, Palm Beach County, Fla.
 Republican.
 Alternate delegate to Republican National Convention from Florida, 2008.
 Still living as of 2008.

-DIAMONDS (Soundex D553) — See also AMONDSON, DEMENDES, DIAMON, DIAMOND, DIAMONDSTEIN, DIAMONDSTONE, DIAMONSTEIN, DIAMOS, EDMANDS, EDMONDS, EDMUNDS, SEAMONDS.
+DIAMONDS (Soundex D553) — See also AMONDSON, DEMENDES, DIAMON, DIAMOND, DIAMONDSTEIN, DIAMONDSTONE, DIAMONSTEIN, DIAMOS, EDMANDS, EDMONDS, EDMUNDS, MONDS, SEAMONDS.

-Diamonds: See Dominic M. Janec, Jr.
+Diamonds: See Dominic M. Janec Jr.

 DIAMONDSTEIN: See also Barbaralee Diamondstein-Spielvogel